-At Arkaba, our team has endeavoured to restore the land to what it was pre-European settlement.
+At Arkaba, our team endeavour to restore the property to an ecologically pristine landscape.
 Successful conservation programs have been put in place, including non-native feral species eradication and reversing the impacts of years of livestock grazing.

 At our wilderness camps, each was built in natural land clearings to avoid damage to the landscape, and swag decks and bathrooms were raised from the ground.
 The surrounding shrub and bushscape provides a natural cover for shelter and privacy.

-There is no electricity at these starlit camps, with introduced lighting provided by camp fire, lanterns and rechargable torches.
+There is no electricity at these starlit camps, with introduced lighting provided by camp fire, lanterns and rechargeable torches.

 The focus is all about being as harmonious with the environment as possible.